Seifalla/C-Boolean-Satisfiability-Problem-Solver/README.md

 All files must be in the same folder

-The test folder "sat" must be in the same folder as the program
+The test folder "SATinstances" must be in the same folder as the program

 Run: ./a.out